EU rules German minimum wage law on foreign truckers is illegal

 More proportionate measures could protect workers and ensure fair competition, while allowing for free movement of services and goods, it added.

 The German law obliges foreign firms in some sectors, such as transport, to register drivers' employment details with German authorities.
-If they fail to pay their drivers in line with the German minimum wage they risk fines of up to 500,000 euros.

-(Additional reporting by Holger Hansen in Berlin; Editing by Philip Blenkinsop/Tom Heneghan/Susan Fenton)
+If they fail to pay their drivers in line with the German minimum wage they risk sanctions of up to 500,000 euros. ($1 = 0.8966 euros) (Reporting by Julia Fioretti; Editing by Philip Blenkinsop and Tom Heneghan)